Renting a property can be a formidable task regardless of whether this is your first time to rent or if you have rented properties in the past.

 - The structure of the building is maintained to include walls, drainpipes, guttering, roof and windows.

 - The hot water and heating are operational.
-If they should malfunction, then your Landlord is responsible for ensuring that it is fixed, once you have altered them, in the shortest time possible.
+If they should malfunction, then your Landlord is responsible for ensuring that it is fixed, once you have alerted them, in the shortest time possible.

 Your landlord is not responsible for repairing any damage that you have caused at the property - this is your responsibility.